Arnold Manoff: Films and theater

-Manoff's first screenplay was made into the 1944 film Man from Frisco.
-Three more of his screenplays were made into movies prior to his being blacklisted: My Buddy (1944), Casbah (1948, starring Tony Martin, Peter Lorre and Yvonne De Carlo), and No Minor Vices (1948, starring Dana Andrews, Lilli Palmer, and Louis Jordan.
+Manoff's first screenplay became the 1944 film Man from Frisco.
+He then saw three more of his screenplays made into movies: My Buddy (1944), Casbah (1948, starring Tony Martin, Peter Lorre and Yvonne De Carlo), and No Minor Vices (1948, starring Dana Andrews, Lilli Palmer, and Louis Jordan).
+Manoff also contributed to Richard Maibaum's screenplay for Song of Surrender (1949).

+Despite these few successes, Manoff was dissatisfied during his years as a contract writer for Paramount Studios.
+In a 1997 interview, Abraham Polonsky told an anecdote about visiting Manoff at his Paramount office in Hollywood in the late 1940s.
+Manoff confided that he was frustrated because many of his best scripts were not accepted by the studio and turned into films: "Abe, I'm going back to New York.
+I can't stand this.
+They never make anything I like."

-His novella All You Need is One Good Break was published in Story and produced on Broadway in 1950, in a production starring John Berry.
-The reviews were described by featured player Lee Grant as "scathing."
-The New York Times theater critic Brooks Atkinson called the play "a tabloid tale about a tenement wastrel" and said it was "maudlin when it was not commonplace."
-The Brooklyn Daily Eagle also panned the play, calling it a "tiresome, rather whiny business."
-The review praised the performance of Lee Grant, who left the hit play Detective Story to join the cast.
-All You Need is One Good Break closed after four performances but was briefly revived later that year.
+Manoff returned to New York where his novella All You Need is One Good Break, which had been published in Story, was being produced on Broadway in 1950.
+The play starred John Berry and J. Edward Bromberg, and was co-directed by them.
+The show's reviews were described by cast member Lee Grant as "scathing".
+New York Times theater critic Brooks Atkinson called it "a tabloid tale about a tenement wastrel" and said it was "maudlin when it was not commonplace."
+The Brooklyn Daily Eagle also panned the play, labeling it "a tiresome, rather whiny business", but praised the performance of supporting actress Lee Grant, who had left the hit play Detective Story to join the cast.
+All You Need is One Good Break closed after four performances; it was briefly revived later that year.

 Blacklisting

-In April 1951, director Edward Dmytryk testified before the House Un-American Activities Committee (HUAC) that Manoff and other film writers and directors were members of the Communist Party.
-Later that year he was again identified before HUAC as a Communist by screenwriter and admitted former Communist Leo Townsend.
-He was blacklisted.
+In April 1951, director Edward Dmytryk testified before the House Un-American Activities Committee (HUAC) and named Manoff, among 25 other film industry workers, as a member of the Communist Party.
+In September 1951, Manoff was named as a Communist to the HUAC by five additional "friendly" witnesses, including screenwriters Martin Berkeley and Leo Townsend.
+As a result, Manoff found himself blacklisted.

-Grant, who became his wife, was also blacklisted after she gave an impassioned eulogy at the memorial service for the blacklisted actor J. Edward Bromberg, who appeared in All You Need is One Good Break.
-Her name later appeared in the publication Red Channels, and as a result, for the next ten years, she too was blacklisted and her work in television and movies was limited.
-In a 2014 interview, Grant said that she knew nothing about Communism and said "it was one of the big rifts between my husband and myself.
+Lee Grant, who married Manoff in 1952, was also blacklisted after she gave an impassioned eulogy at the memorial service for blacklisted actor J. Edward Bromberg, and she was listed in the Red Channels publication.
+In a 2014 interview, Grant admitted she knew nothing about Communism and said, "it was one of the big rifts between my husband [Manoff] and myself.
 He was a Communist.
 And I didn't have the base for that kind of philosophy.
 I just couldn't understand it."